gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 - [catalog](#catalog)
 - [graph](#graph)

-### All Terraform built-in commands
+### All OpenTofu/Terraform built-in commands

-Terragrunt is a thin wrapper for Terraform, so except for a few of the special commands defined in these docs, Terragrunt forwards all other commands to Terraform.
-For example, when you run `terragrunt apply`, Terragrunt executes `terraform apply`.
+Terragrunt is an orchestration tool for OpenTofu/Terraform, so except for a few of the special commands defined in these docs, Terragrunt forwards all other commands to OpenTofu/Terraform.
+For example, when you run `terragrunt apply`, Terragrunt executes
+`tofu apply`/`terraform apply`.

 Examples: